Storing Applications in Git

 (This will be the same folder that it's database file is in). - If a JSON file with a particular structure was placed at:

-- Pulse will assume the dashboard id is
+pl-config/dash/12_name.json - Pulse will assume the application id is

-- If that dashboard id doesn't exist, it will be created using the details within the json file.
+12 - If that application id doesn't exist, it will be created using the details within the json file.

-- If that dashboard id exists already.
-It will update the existing dashboard details, including changing the owner if specified.
+- If that application id exists already.
+It will update the existing application details, including changing the owner if specified.

 Note: The reason for changing the owner is to maintain consistency.
-Creating a dashboard from a file behaves exactly the same as if an admin tried updating the data in the UI.
+Creating an application from a file behaves exactly the same as if an admin tried updating the data in the UI.

 Upload Scenarios